letscontrolit/ESPEasy/docs/source/Hardware/Hardware.rst

 ^^^^^^^^^^^^^^^^^^

 Most Ethernet RJ45 phy (the connector on the PCB) have isolation transformers in them.
-This does isolate the TX/RX pins to make sure there is no direct connetion between the long cables and the Ethernet controller chip.
+This does isolate the TX/RX pins to make sure there is no direct connection between the long cables and the Ethernet controller chip.
 The isolation does protect the Ethernet chip from picked up high voltage spikes and ESD surges when inserting the Ethernet cable.
 However not all ESP boards with Ethernet have these installed.